svanderburg/php-sbeditor/README.md

 <script type="text/javascript" src="htmleditor.js"></script>
 ```

-And run the following function call in the body to enable the editors in the
+And run the following function call in the end of the body to enable the editors
-forms on the page:
+in the forms on the page:

 ```html
 <script type="text/javascript">